jamesmianjia/jamesmianjia.github.io/_pages/about.md

 ---
 Welcome to my website!
 I explore how subtle language features shape people's decision-making in various interpersonal, intercultural, health, and mediated contexts.
 I use methods such as experimental design, corpus analysis, content analysis, and computerized text analysis.
 My research has been funded by the Research Grants Council of Hong Kong.
 My publications appear in top journals such as *Applied Linguistics*, *Health Communication*, and *Journal of Pragmatics*.

-Language and Persuasive Health Message Design
+Language and Persuasive Health Communication
 -----

 Using discourse-analytic and experimental message design approaches, my first line of research examines the persuasive effects of linguistic and normative message influence strategies on raising people's awareness of health issues in multilingual societies and across different languacultures.
 My current projects focus on using multiple messaging strategies to promote HPV vaccination and reduce alcohol consumption intentions.